The AI-powered Agency

 • Preserving institutional knowledge even as team members come and go

-• Making expertise accessible across the entire organization
+• Making expertise accessible across the entire organisation

 This democratisation of knowledge reduces dependency on specific individuals and elevates everyone’s work.